Cyberbullying Facts: 45 Statistics to Make Texting Safer

 3. Over 25% of young people have been bullied more than once through their own smartphones.

-4. The social media site where most young people report experiencing cyberbullying is Instagram, with 42% of those surveyed experiencing harassment on the platform.
+4. The social media site where most young people report experiencing cyberbullying is YouTube, with 79% of those surveyed experiencing harassment on the platform.

-5. Facebook closely trails Instagram in cyberbullying frequency at 37%.
+5. Snapchat closely trails Instagram in cyberbullying frequency at 69%.

 6. Close to one in five teens have posted or sent sexually suggestive or nude pictures of themselves to others.